-To win tenders regulated by the UK Procurement Act, businesses must be registered on the Central Digital Platform (CDP), via the Supplier Information and Registration System Interface (SIRSI).
+To win tenders regulated by the UK Procurement Act, businesses must be registered on the Central Digital Platform (CDP), via the Supplier Information and Registration System Interface (SIRSI) within Find a Tender.
 Registration will allow suppliers to view opportunities, submit bids, and receive contract awards.

 Supplier Registration